aadityapageni/OpenVPN-2FA-GoogleAuth/README.md

 This repository contains scripts and a template file to set up and manage **OpenVPN** with **two-factor authentication (2FA)** using **Google Authenticator**.
 The project includes various shell scripts to install OpenVPN, manage users, and create ZIP files with necessary credentials.

+##TODO
+- give option either Windows or Nix, append the line if windows chosen.

 ## Table of Contents

 - [Scripts](#scripts)